shay-te/props-config/README.md

 * Get all properties values by their true type ('true'/'false' will be a boolean , '11' will be a number)
 * Support javascript function and your specific function (for example get value from environment file )
 * Catch an event when a specified rule have been read
-* Mark a specific key/rule as required
+* Mark a specific key/rule as mandatory
 * Support for rules using REGEX